-At the moment there are not instruments concerning an EU-local level cooperation for data collection on Roma, but there is willingness from both the FRA and Eurocities to remedy this need.
+At the moment there are not instruments concerning an EU-local level cooperation for data collection on Roma.
 In 2016, the Court of Auditors published a report on data protection legislation and collection of data on the basis of ethnicity.
 The findings and recommendations from this report can be used to design appropriate data collection methods and tools for gathering local data on Roma at EU level.